Enabling Foresight: Skills for Predictive Analytics

 Your Team Will Learn How To

-- Identify, qualify and prioritize viable and actionable analytic opportunities
+- Identify, qualify and prioritize viable and actionable analytics opportunities

 - Convey a standardized process development model to implement across your team